-Mechanical Engineering

-Master's and Doctoral Programs

-www.eas.asu.edu/~mae

-480/965-3291 ECG 346

-Robert E. Peck, Chair

-Professors: Boyer, Davidson, Evans, Fernando, Jankowski, Krajcinovic, Peck, Roy, Shah, Sieradzki, Tseng, Yao

-Associate Professors: Chen, Kuo, Phelan, Squires

-Assistant Professors: Calhoun, Chapsky, McNeill, Peralta, Sugar

-The faculty in the Department of Mechanical and Aerospace Engineering offer graduate programs leading to the degrees of M.S., M.S.E., and Ph.D. in Mechanical Engineering.
-A number of areas of study may be pursued, including design and manufacturing, dynamics and control, energy systems, engineering mechanics, and thermosciences.
+Mechanical Engineering Master's and Doctoral Programs www.eas.asu.edu/~mae 480/965-3291 ECG 346 Robert E. Peck, Chair Professors: Boyer, Davidson, Fernando, Jankowski, Krajcinovic, Peck, Roy, Shah, Sieradzki, Squires, Tseng, Yao Associate Professors: Chen, Kuo, McNeill, Phelan, Van Schilfgaarde Assistant Professors: Calhoun, Peralta, Sugar The faculty in the Department of Mechanical and Aerospace Engineering offer graduate programs leading to the degrees of M.S., M.S.E., and Ph.D. in Mechanical Engineering.
+A number of areas of study may be pursued, including design and manufacturing, system dynamics and control, engineering mechanics, and thermal-fluid sciences.

-Many areas on campus accommodate wireless computer connections.
 The faculty also offer graduate degree programs in Aerospace Engineering.
-All of the department's graduate programs stress a sound foundation in fundamentals leading to a specialized area of study.
+All of the graduate programs stress a sound foundation in fundamentals leading to a specialized area of study.
+Graduate studies in one of the specialized fields of mechanical engineering prepare students for a professional career in industry, government, or academic institutions.
 Graduate Record Examination.
 All applicants are required to take the Graduate Record Examination; the subject test in engineering is highly recommended but not required.
-MASTER OF SCIENCE See "Master's Degrees," page 93, for general requirements.
-MASTER OF SCIENCE IN ENGINEERING See "Master of Science in Engineering," page 196, for information on the Master of Science in Engineering degree.
+MASTER OF SCIENCE See "Master's Degrees," page 94, for general requirements.
+MASTER OF SCIENCE IN ENGINEERING See "Master of Science in Engineering," page 197, for information on the Master of Science in Engineering degree.
 MASTER OF ENGINEERING The faculty also participate in offering the tri-university Master of Engineering program.
-See "Master of Engineering," page 190.
+See "Master of Engineering," page 192.
 DOCTOR OF PHILOSOPHY The Ph.D. degree is conferred upon evidence of excellence in research leading to a scholarly dissertation that is an original contribution to knowledge in the field of mechanical engineering.
-See "Doctoral Dissertations," page 95, for general requirements.
+See "Doctoral Dissertations," page 96, for general requirements.
 Program of Study.
 The program of study must be established no later than the first semester after successfully completing the qualifying examination.
-Qualifying Examinations.
+Qualifying Criteria.
 The purposes of the qualifying criteria are to assess if the student is qualified to continue in the doctoral program and to detect deficiencies in the student's background that can be corrected by appropriate course work and individual study.
 Within the first year of graduate studies at ASU, a graduate student pursuing a Ph.D. program of study in Mechanical Engineering must complete three 500-level core courses, preferably in the major area of interest, and one 500-level mathematics course, both with an average GPA of 3.25 or higher.
 Specific qualifying course requirements for each major area are available from the department.
 Foreign Language Requirements.
 None.